 1978:The Rolling Stones hit no. 1 on the U.S. Billboard Hot 100 with Miss You, their eighth and last no. 1 single in the U.S. Credited to Mick Jagger and Keith Richards, the song was written by Jagger while jamming with Billy Preston during rehearsals in 1977.
 It became the lead single for Some Girls, the band’s 14th and 16th British and American studio album, respectively.
 Apparently, there is some disagreement between Jagger and Ronnie Wood who maintain the track wasn’t supposed to be a disco song, while according to Richards, “Miss You’ was a damn good disco record; it was calculated to be one.”
 To me it’s obvious that Richards hates the tune.
 In my humble opinion, there’s no question the Stones have released much better songs.

 1984:Bruce Springsteen & The E Street Band played the first of 10 gigs at Brendan Byrne Arena, now called Meadowlands Arena, in East Rutherford, N.J. during the Born In The U.S.A.
 Tour, Springsteen’s longest and most successful tour to date.
 The show included two sets and an encore, with a total of 28 tracks.
 As is typical for The Boss, he went far beyond the album that the tour supported and dug deep into his catalog.
 He also played a number of covers.
-Here’s a cool clip of a 21-minute medley captured during the same tour two weeks earlier in Toronto, Canada.
-The medley includes Devil With The Blue Dress, Good Golly Miss Molly, CC Rider, Jenny Jenny, I Hear A Train, Twist And Shout and Do You Love Me.
+Here’s a cool clip of the Detroit Medley captured during the same tour two months later in Vancouver, Canada.
+The medley includes Devil With The Blue Dress, Good Golly Miss Molly, CC Rider, Jenny Jenny and Travelin’ Band, among others.
 The band is absolutely killing it – rock & roll simply doesn’t get better than this!
 The crazy thing is that Springsteen pretty performed with the same intensity 32 years later when I saw him last in August 2016 at MetLife Stadium, right across the highway from Meadowlands.

 1992:Jeff Porcaro, best known as co-founder and drummer of Toto, passed away at the young age of 38 years.
 The circumstances of his death remain ambiguous.
 According to the band history on the official Toto website, Porcaro died from a heart attack that resulted from a severe allergic reaction to chemicals in pesticide he had sprayed in his garden earlier that day.
 But the Los Angeles Times reported the heart attack stemmed from atherosclerosis triggered by years of cocaine use.
 One thing is clear: Porcaro was an excellent, sought after session drummer, who apart from Toto worked with Steely Dan, Eric Clapton, Paul McCartney and Boz Scaggs, among others.
 Here’s a clip of Rosanna from Toto IV, which I think features some of Porcaro’s finest drum work.